norcams/iaas/docs/status.rst

 Last changed: |date|

 ..
 WARNING::
-   ** 21.09: We are upgrading to latest version of Openstack in BGO and OSL.
-   Some services will be temporarily down or unstable.**
+   ** Known issues: After the upgrade to new Openstack version on 21.09 all existing personal SSH key pairs must be added once more. **

 Make sure to read both the :doc:`/enduser/index` and :doc:`/enduser/pilot` before you start.